 Low-Fat Alternatives to Bacon For Your French Bulldog

-There are certain foods that are safe to share with your French Bulldog without worrying about gastrointestinal problems.
+Certain foods are safe to share with your French Bulldog without worrying about gastrointestinal problems.
 Consider adding a probiotic dog treat to your Frenchies diet along with safe human foods – lettuce, peanut butter, or plain boiled chicken, for example.
 It is difficult to tell which foods will cause an upset stomach without much trial and error because a dog’s digestive tract is sensitive.
 Probiotics play an important role here.

 Dog treats with probiotics help with digestion, intestinal health, and overall wellbeing for your French Bulldog.
 By allowing your dog’s system to absorb good bacteria and digestive enzymes, probiotics can help with conditions like pancreatitis that slow digestion.

 Ultimately, fatty, high-sodium foods like bacon are too much for French Bulldogs’ stomachs.
-Stay safe by feeding them regular dog food and treats rather than testing their limits with greasy people food.
+Stay safe by feeding them regular dog food and treats rather than testing their limits with greasy people’s food.

 Whenever you introduce a new food to your French Bulldog, make sure to consult your veterinarian and watch for any reaction they have to it.